 $18.90 / 10.14 fl oz

 Yamasan is primarily known for its organic green tea products since they are in Uji, Kyoto, Japan.
-The region is known for its green tea production.
+The region is known for its green tea production (Also, most Japanese companies do not cater to the US, although Yamasan does, nice).

 The Yamasan ponzu is a four citrus blend.